ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

     step: 5
 ```

+Note: YAML is very picky about spaces.
+If your code is not working use [YAML Lint](http://www.yamllint.com/) to check if it is valid.

 ## Input Boolean

 An input boolean is an easy way to make an on/off switch for the alarm: